 - a.
 Project identifier. - b.
 The location and type of work. - c.
 By phase, the funds initially programmed, allocated, and expended. - d.
-Planned project outputs at programming, construction allocation, and actual outputs at the time the construction contract was accepted.
+Planned project outputs at programming, construction allocation, and actual outputs at the time the construction contract was accepted. - e.

-- e.
 Date construction contract was accepted (CCA). - f.
-Useful life of the project's primary output. - g.
-Additionally, the report shall include a section that provides a narrative for projects with a change in project outputs between construction allocation and CCA that explains reasons for the change and any costs associated with the change.
+Additionally, the report shall include a section that provides a narrative for projects with a change in project outputs between construction allocation and CCA that explains reasons for the change.
+Cost changes associated with the change in outputs shall be provided to the Commission as requested.